gabelula/mx-ocds/data/20160522/reviews.md

 - 93% complete
 - 7% active

+For the active one, check if they added a contract phase or not.

-submission method is alwas 'written'
+submission method is always 'written'

 documents
   - 38% "Estudio de Precio de Mercado"